Neda-Sal/GPT2_on_math/README.md

 # GPT-2 on Math

 In a [previous project](https://github.com/Neda-Sal/Twitter_on_Math), I collected 9,000 tweets (~6,500 after cleaning and dropping duplicates) with the keyword math to do topic modeling and sentiment analysis.
-At the time I collected the tweets,

 I decided I wanted to train a model to output AI generated math tweets.
-I trained a GPT-2 model on the 6,500 tweets and a theme in some of the tweets is about the election.
+I trained a GPT-2 model on the 6,500 tweets.

 After training for 4 epochs, here are some tweets that were generated: